-The mission of the Dental Laboratory Technology Program (Restorative Dental Technology Program) in offering its Certificate of Achievement is to provide a high-quality, academically and technically rigorous curriculum, a state-of-the-art laboratory facility, learning activities and laboratory projects carefully designed to prepare students for successful attainment of a Certificate of Achievement in Dental Laboratory Technology and employment in a dental laboratory after the completion of a two-year curriculum.
+The mission of the Restorative Dental Technology Program in offering its Certificate of Achievement is to provide a high-quality, academically and technically rigorous curriculum, a state-of-the-art laboratory facility, learning activities and laboratory projects carefully designed to prepare students for successful attainment of a Certificate of Achievement in Restorative Dental Technology and employment in a dental laboratory after the completion of a two-year curriculum.

-The Dental Laboratory Technology Program (Restorative Dental Technology Program) is committed to creating a stimulating educational environment that will develop Dental Technologists who are capable of critical thinking, problem solving, and decision-making.
+The Restorative Dental Technology Program is committed to creating a stimulating educational environment that will develop Dental Technologists who are capable of critical thinking, problem solving, and decision-making.
 The Program is dedicated to cultivating and demonstrating multicultural and special needs sensitivity towards its students.
-The American Dental Association Commission on Dental Accreditation (CODA) has nationally accredited the Dental Laboratory Technology Program (Restorative Dental Technology Program) since 1967; the Program will continue to meet or exceed CODA standards.
-The Program will prepare graduates eligible to become Certified Dental Technologists by taking the National Board for Certification written and practical examinations.
+The American Dental Association Commission on Dental Accreditation (CODA) has nationally accredited the Restorative Dental Technology Program since 1967; the Program will continue to meet or exceed CODA standards.
+The Program will prepare graduates eligible to become Certified Dental Technician (CDT) by taking the National Board for Certification written and practical examinations.
 Furthermore, the Program pledges to work under the guidance of its Restorative Dentistry Advisory Committee to assure that it continues to offer dynamic restorative dental curriculum that produces qualified and competent restorative technologists who will have a sound foundation enabling them to adapt quickly to changing technology.

-The Certificate of Achievement in Dental Laboratory Technology, which is part of the Restorative Dentistry Department, is fully accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association (ADA), a specialized accrediting body recognized by the United States Department of Education.
+The Certificate of Achievement in Restorative Dental Technology, is fully accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association (ADA), a specialized accrediting body recognized by the United States Department of Education.
 The Restorative Dentistry Department is also a member of the National Association of Dental Laboratories (NADL).